No-Cash-7970/duckySigner/docs/decisions/20250608-use-dapp-in-prose-and-dapp-in-code.md

 - Pro: More obvious that it is an abbreviation for something
 - Pro: More common in formal writing (e.g. research papers, news articles)
-- Con: Less consistent with standard English rules of capitalization
+- Con: Not consistent with standard English rules of capitalization
 - Con: Can cause some awkward-looking variable names in code

 ### Dapp (With Lowercase A)

-Publications from the Ethereum Foundation use the all-lowercase form and use the standard English rules of capitalization like a typical word.
+Publications from the Ethereum Foundation use the all-lowercase form.
+This form capitalized like a typical English word.

-- Pro: More consistent with the way English words are typically capitalized
+- Pro: Consistent with the way English words are typically capitalized
-- Pro: Used by the organization (Ethereum Foundation) that coined the term
+- Pro: Used by the organization that coined the term (Ethereum Foundation)
+- Pro: May become the most common form in the future
 - Con: Not typically used in formal writing (e.g. research papers, news articles)
 - Con: The way it looks obscures that it is an abbreviation